gavinconran/ArtNet/README.md

 --image=./dataPaperTest/1454_VirginAndChild_Rogier_van_der_Weyden.jpeg
 ```

-## Deploy a ArtNet Server using TensorFlow in a Docker Container
+## Deploy the ArtNet Server using TensorFlow in a Docker Container
 To setup an ArtNet Docker Image please refer to ArtNet_Docker/README.md.

 Once you have created the docker image, $USER/artnet_serving, you can run the associated container with the following command: